 This is a JBL Eon PA System.
 I put it in the back of my classroom and connected via bluetooth.
 It filled my room with beautiful sound-rich bass, bright treble.
-It can be easily taken outside and has a built in small mixer. (depending on the model, 5 channels or so) Sweetwater and many other stores carry it.
+It can be easily taken outside and has a built in small mixer. (depending on the model, 5 channels or so). (paid link)

 Here it is in the back of my classroom.

 I loved my Cube!
 It is super small and lightweight and has mic inputs in back.
 It had a powerful sound for such a little item!

 This monitor/speaker has lots of sound power and is portable.
 It has a place to mount on stands and I actually did get two of them eventually just for that purpose.
 It has additional inputs for lots of flexibility.

 This is an amazing little adapter.
 It lets you plug your computer (stereo input) into a sound system through an XLR cable.
 There’s also a volume control knob so you can quickly adjust without having to touch your computer. (paid link)